Crape Myrtle Grow Guide

 You may need to stake the new crape myrtle until its roots become established enough to keep it from falling over in strong wind.
 Drive 2 or 3 stakes into the ground 2-4 feet out from the trunk and use wire or twine to hold the trunk upright.
 Cover the wire where it attaches to the trunk with a section of old garden hose, cloth or other material to prevent it from damaging the bark.
 The attachment on the trunk should be loose enough to allow some movement; if the trunk is not allowed to move a little in the wind it will become weak.
 The supporting stakes are just to make sure the young plant doesn’t fall over completely.
 Supports usually can be removed after the first year.

 Keep the young tree well watered during its first growing season.
+They do like well drained soil.
 If planted in the winter months, you can water once a week.
+Crepe myrtles are cold hardy to some extent but be sure to check each varieties USDA plant hardiness zone to make sure it will survive in your area.
 Planted during the growing season, a crape myrtle should get watered every 2 or 3 days for 3 or 4 months.
 If you’re having a dry spell, or your soil is sandy, you should water every day for the first 3 or 4 months.
 The most common reason for a newly planted tree to die is lack of enough water.

 Once established (after a year of growth), crape myrtles can tolerate dry spells and should not need any supplemental watering in climates that average at least 20 inches of rain per year (which is all of the eastern US and much of the West).
 Crape myrtles benefit from an annual application of fertilizer, such as Nutricote Total Controlled Release Type 360 Fertilizer 18-6-8.
 Follow label directions and don’t over-fertilize, as this can result in excessive leaf growth, production of unsightly suckers and fewer flowers.